General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 3. Further discussions

 Identification of a complete set of observables in theories with diffeomorphism invariance is often thought to be more than a challenging task.
-In this context, for a theory with HJ equation first-order-in-time, the solution is complete\cite{Courant} in that it has as many integration constants (denoted earlier by $\alpha$) as the number of degrees of freedom in the theory, plus an overall additive constant.
-These are all gauge invariant, and together with $\omega :=\frac{\delta S}{\delta \alpha}$ (which express the coordinates in terms of time and the constants $(\alpha, \omega)$), provide general integrals of equations of motion which are well-suited to the role physical observables of diffeomorphism-invariant theories.
-Alternatively, emergent space-time manifolds obtained by integrating Hamilton's equations are characterized by $4\times\infty^3$ freely specifiable initial data $({\bar q}^{{\rm phys.}}_{ij},{\bar\pi}^{ij}_{TT})$.
+In this context, for a theory with the HJ equation first order in time, the solution is complete\cite{Courant,Landau} in that it has as many integration constants (denoted earlier by $\alpha$) as number of degrees of freedom in the theory, plus an overall additive constant.
+These are all gauge invariant and, together with $\omega :=\frac{\delta S}{\delta \alpha}$ (which expresses the coordinates in terms of time and the constants $(\alpha, \omega)$), provide general integrals of equations of motion that are well suited to the role of physical observables of diffeomorphism-invariant theories.
+Alternatively, emergent spacetime manifolds obtained by integrating Hamilton's equations are characterized by $4\times\infty^3$ freely specifiable initial data $({\bar q}^{{\rm phys.}}_{ij},{\bar\pi}^{ij}_{TT})$.
 In a theory with only spatial diffeomorphism gauge symmetry, physical observables are required to commute only with $H_i$ (and not $H$), thus all Kuchar observables\cite{Kuchar} {\it become} physical.
 These observables will also consistently have weakly vanishing Poisson bracket with $\mathrm{M}$ (since $\{f(q_{ij}, {\tilde\pi}^{ij}), {\mathrm{M}} \}|_{\mathrm{M}=0 \Leftrightarrow H=0} \approx 0$).